|

 smirks, neither sailor believes in the wild

-legend of some great monster.
+legend of some monster.
 With a

 shrug, Denham admits he's not sure if he